Use the Shopper Context API to add personalization features for your shoppers, such as:

 Until now, B2C Commerce has relied on session-based information to provide information about the shopper.
 In a headless world, as APIs become stateless, new mechanisms are needed to provide details about the shopper.
 To handle this, we’ve introduced the new Shopper Context API.

-In order to use the Shopper Context API, you should be set up to use SLAS.
+To use the Shopper Context API, you must use the Shopper Login (SLAS) API.
 For making calls to Shopper Context APIs, a valid SLAS token is needed.

 Let’s look at a shopper’s personalized journey while browsing for jackets in the Northern Trail Outfitters shopping app: